serras/emacs-haskell-tutorial/tutorial.md

 (eval-after-load 'haskell-cabal
   '(define-key haskell-cabal-mode-map (kbd "C-c C-o") 'haskell-compile))
 ```
 While editing a Haskell or Cabal file, you can press `C-c C-o` to invoke the compiler and look at the warnings and errors.
-Note that if you don't want to use the interactive features in `haskell-mode`, my suggestion is to rather use `ghc-mod`, which performs this compilation in the background for you, instead of having to explicitly invoke it.
+Note that if you don't want to use the interactive features in `haskell-mode`, my suggestion is to instead use `ghc-mod`, which performs this compilation in the background for you, instead of you having to explicitly invoke it.

 ### Debugging